 Torsion of the testis; Testicular ischemia; Testicular twisting

-Testicular torsion is the twisting of the spermatic cord, which supports the testes in the scrotum.
+Testicular torsion is twisting of the spermatic cord, which supports the testes in the scrotum.
 When this occurs, blood supply is cut off to the testicles and nearby tissue in the scrotum.
 This may cause permanent damage to the testicle.

 Some men are more prone to this condition because of defects in the connective tissue within the scrotum.
 The problem may also occur after an injury to the scrotum that results in a lot of swelling, or following heavy exercise.
 In some cases, there is no clear cause.